 Is there anything more annoying than oily skin?

-You’re in the right place then, my beautiful smart friend.
-There are lots of things you can do to take care of your oily skin and finally say bye bye to all that excess oil:
+It feels like you can never catch a break.
+But… you can.
+Here’s how to take care of your oily skin and finally say bye bye to all that excess oil:

 How do I recognize oily skin?

 You probably already know if you have oily skin.
 I mean, why else would your face be shiny ALL the time?

 But, in case you’re still not sure, and you need some help figuring out if your skin is really oily, here are the symptoms you should look out for:

 - Your skin is shinier than a frying pan.

 - Your pores are so big, they can be seen from Mars (ok, maybe not, but it definitely feels that way).

 - Breakouts galore!
 Whiteheads, blackheads, pimples… you have them all.